-Machinists use machine tools to produce machined products that meet precise specifications.
+Machinists use sophisticated machine tools to produce machined products that meet precise specifications.
 Work activities in computerized manufacturing and machining involve applying knowledge of machine capabilities, the properties of materials, and shop practices to set up and operate various machines.
 The skills needed to execute and modify machine programming, position work pieces, adjust machines, and verify the accuracy of machine functions and finished products are taught by classroom instruction, demonstration, and hands-on experience.
 Program graduates will be well-positioned for careers in this high-technology, high-demand field.

 For course description, see the Program Brochure.